thedylone/unity-drone-simulator/unity/drone/Assets/FFmpegOut/README.md

  Requirements are similar to those stated in the [FFmpegOut README](https://github.com/keijiro/FFmpegOut/blob/master/README.md#system-requirements).

- However, it is recommended to use Unity 2020.3.30f1 for the rest of the project, and have a NVIDIA GPU for the H.264 NVIDIA preset.
+ However, it is recommended to use Unity 2020.3.30f1 for the rest of the project, and use a device with a NVIDIA GPU for the H.264 NVIDIA preset.